 Analyst and investor expertise - Well-informed research analysts and investors can help drive a successful capital raising and a strong aftermarket.
-Some exchanges also have market participants with an acute understanding of companies in specific industries.
+Some exchanges also have market participants with an acute understanding of innovative biopharma and healthtech companies.

 Investor appetite - Investors' appetite for the quality, stage of development and risks associated with a particular novel drug, therapy, or other chemical or biological technology may differ in each market.